Short-term inpatient drug rehab vs long-term

 Advantages and disadvantages of long-term drug rehab programs

 Every addiction is unique and this is the reason why a rehab program must be adapted to the patient's needs.
-Patients respond differently to various approaches and require a specific duration of treatment.
-As you have seen, both short- and long-term rehab programs have both advantages and disadvantages.
-In choosing a specific program, remember that we all function at a difference pace.
-Recovery should not be about speed, but rather about getting to the finish line in a healthy and stable state.
+Patients may respond differently to various approaches and may require a specific duration of treatment.

 Inpatient long term addiction treatment